adedani/ECG/README.md

 Once you have your .h5 model, it takes (1,187) points of dataset that represent youtr heartbeat.

 How to implement this .h5 model is shown in imp.jpynb file.

+Plot hheart gives you the way you can calculate and plot heart rate